-Vermont plans to use \$20,000,000 to pursue new and additional HCBS for Medicaid members.
+Vermont plans to use \$11,400,000to pursue new and additional HCBS for Medicaid members.
 Initially, the State will use funding from this opportunity to secure contractor support to define service requirements, analyze fiscal impacts including for sustainability planning, and develop operational plans.
 Applicable services may include Peer Supports, Expanded Dental for Developmental Disabilities Services and Community Rehabilitation and Treatment programs, Permanent Supportive Housing, and HCBS residential alternatives.
-The State has requested federal approval for Peer Supports, Expanded Dental for Developmental Disabilities Services and Community Rehabilitation and Treatment programs, and Permanent Supportive Housing within the Global Commitment to Health Section 1115 waiver renewal application and anticipates submitting a State Plan Amendment to add Peer Supports.
-The State will also engage a contractor to explore HCBS residential alternative options prior to seeking federal approval for a change to an HCBS program.
+In addition, the State may utilize contractor support for implementation of a new Substance Use Disorder (SUD) Community Intervention and Treatment Eligibility Group for Vermonters with a SUD as defined by the DSM-5 who have incomes from 133% FPL up to and including 225% FPL within the State's Global Commitment to Health Section 1115 Demonstration Waiver.
+The State has requested federal approval for Peer Supports, Expanded Dental for Developmental Disabilities Services and Community Rehabilitation and Treatment programs, Permanent Supportive Housing, and a SUD Community Intervention and Treatment Eligibility Group within the Global Commitment to Health Section 1115 waiver renewal application and anticipates submitting a State Plan Amendment to add Peer Supports.
 If approved, the Permanent Supportive Housing program would cover services typically covered in 1915(i) programs including pre-tenancy supports, tenancy sustaining services, and community transition services and would not cover room and board.
 Medicaid enrollees who are age 18 and older, eligible for full Medicaid State Plan benefits and meet defined health needs-based and risk-based criteria would be eligible for the program.
+The State will also engage a contractor to explore HCBS residential alternative options prior to seeking federal approval for a change to an HCBS program.